 If you have never thought of seeking therapeutic help before, you probably don’t know what to expect and may feel a little anxious.
-I hope I can help to put any concerns to rest by describing what may happen in sessions.
-Different therapists will vary in their specific approach, often depending on the issues being addressed, but most will be quite similar.
+Different therapists will vary in their specific approach, often changing the approach depending on the issues being addressed.

-There will, as a very general rule, be one session per week, fortnight, or sometimes longer in cases where that would be practical, such as at the end of therapy.
-Time between sessions allows time to process what has been worked on.
-There can sometimes be more sessions per week where additional support is needed, but during therapy any less than one session every two weeks is probably not going to be helpful, the only exception being at the end of treatment.
+There will be one session per week, fortnight, or sometimes longer in cases where that would be practical, such as at the end of therapy, but time between sessions can be much shorter in cases where this is needed.
+Any less than one session every two weeks is probably not going to be as helpful, the only exceptions being at the end of treatment and maintenance sessions.

-At the beginning, in the first session (maybe on the phone), the therapist will discuss what is most concerning for you.
-While talking they will take down details such as name, age, address, name of partner(s) and children (if you want to give them).
+The first session (maybe on the phone) will be used to discuss what is concerning for you most, and to take basic details such as name, age, address, name of partner(s) and children (if you want to give them).
 This is so that whenever you refer to them, the therapist will have an understanding of how they relate to you.

-If you have any medical concerns or treatments that you are undergoing as prescribed (and other) drugs can have an influence on an issue or what you are experiencing.
+If you have any medical concerns or treatments, especially if these include medication, these will be discussed as well.
 It will help if you write the names of any medication down and take this along with you.

-It is important to have a suitably private time for your treatment sessions, but this is not always practical if you have small children or elderly dependent relatives, pets etc. This is understood, but every effort should be made to ensure that you are free to express yourself openly.
+It is important to have private time for your treatment sessions, but this is not always practical if you have small children or elderly dependent relatives, pets etc. This is understood, but every effort should be made to ensure that you are free to express yourself openly.

-There will often be a short assessment every fourth session.
-An assessment is not assessing you, it is assessing the treatment direction, how you feel the treatment is progressing, what your experience is etc. Assessments ensure that the therapist is paying proper attention to your needs, and they are a way to ensure that you are provided with an opportunity to raise any concerns that you may have.
+There may be a short assessment every few (e.g. four) sessions.
+An assessment is not assessing you, it is assessing the treatment’s direction, how you feel the treatment is progressing, what your experience is etc. Assessments ensure that the therapist is paying proper attention to your needs.
+They are a way to ensure that you are provided with an opportunity to raise any concerns that you may have.
 Do not be shy about requesting and having an assessment whenever you wish.
 This is YOUR treatment and you have control over it.

-During sessions the things that are concerning you will be unravelled, with you and the therapist working together on understanding them as fully as possible, and then finding ways to bring about changes.
-Sometimes you may be given things to do in-between sessions, “homework” such as writing down what has happened to you and how you feel at certain times of the day, dreams, intrusive thoughts, things that feel important.
-This will almost certainly help a great deal with the progress of your treatment and I would encourage you to think in terms of therapy taking place both within and between sessions.
+During sessions the things that are concerning you may be unravelled, with you and the therapist working together on understanding them as fully as possible, and then finding ways to bring about changes.
+Sometimes you may be given things to do in-between sessions, “homework” such as writing down what has happened to you and how you feel at certain times of the day, dreams, intrusive thoughts, anything that feel important to you.
+This will almost certainly help a great deal with the progress of your treatment and I would encourage you to think in terms of therapy taking place both within and in-between sessions.

 In sessions, you can explore your feelings very openly and frankly, and say whatever is on your mind in complete confidentiality and safety.
 It is the trust and safety that you feel in the therapeutic relationship, something that naturally develops, that enables the healing processes of psychotherapy to take place.

-When nearing the end of treatment, you will find yourself working toward having a final session.
-This is to bring proper closure to the treatment.
-It can feel like something of a wrench to suddenly stop sessions because of sharing so many personal thoughts we build healthy feelings of closeness, something that also greatly helps the therapy process.
+When nearing the end of treatment, you will find yourself working toward having a final session, to bring a feeling of proper closure to the treatment.
+It can feel like a bit of a wrench to suddenly stop sessions, and this is perfectly normal.
+In sharing so many personal thoughts we build healthy feelings of closeness, something that also greatly helps the therapy process.

-In the final “winding down” sessions, you will review your therapeutic journey together, the changes that you have felt, what has been shared, and you will review the treatment more generally.
-You may like to discuss which aspects and events within the treatment were the most helpful.
-This will also indirectly assist the therapist to become even more skilled.
+In the final “winding down” sessions, you will have many opportunities to review your therapeutic journey together, the changes that you have felt and life-tools that you have gained.
+You may like to discuss which aspects and events within the treatment were the most helpful to you.
+These sessions will also assist the therapist to become even more skilled.

-The final sessions are used to tie up any “loose ends”, to say whatever you feel needs to be said so that the feelings you go away with are that the treatment is properly complete, and that you have “closure” is very desirable.
+The final sessions are used to tie up any “loose ends”, to say whatever you feel still needs to be said.
+The feelings you take with you after treatment are important.
+Feeling that it is complete and that you have “closure” is very desirable.
 If you feel the need to contact the therapist to discuss something a while after your sessions are finished please do contact them.

 I wish you well.
 Have a peaceful and fulfilling life.